-Zeus Living provides full-service property management and marketing—they do the legwork while you sit back and collect a monthly rent check.
+Zeus Living provides full-service property management and marketing—we do the legwork while you sit back and collect a monthly rent check.

-In fact, this step-by-step guide is rendered obsolete once you’ve decided to partner with Zeus, as they will ensure your property meets corporate requirements, is marketed correctly, and targets the appropriate customers.
+In fact, this step-by-step guide is rendered obsolete once you’ve decided to partner with Zeus— we’ll ensure your property meets corporate requirements, is marketed correctly, and targets the appropriate customers.

-If you have decided to do it yourself, then it is important to gain an understanding of your future partners.
+If you want to do it yourself, then it’s important to gain an understanding of your future partners.
 While it is not advised that you handle this alone (especially being that you might not be paid for the full worth of your home), a few questions you will want to ask include but are not limited to:

-Ideally, you will be working with a company that decides to rent out your property on a consistent basis and provides you with a list of alterations that will be required to move forward with the lease.
+Ideally, you’ll be working with a company that decides to rent out your property on a consistent basis and provides you with a list of alterations that will be required to move forward with the lease.

 It is essential to determine whether you or the company will be paying for alterations and upgrades on your piece of real estate.

 Unfortunately, most individual companies will require you to pay for these adjustments out of pocket.
 However, here at Zeus, we provide you with a consistent monthly rental payment and provide all the necessary upgrades for you!

 #3 Agree on Alterations and Settle a Price

 Once you have found a corporate client and understand the upgrades you will need to complete, it’s time to settle on a price.
 It’s important to consider how much you need to spend on upgrades and additional features prior to locking in a contract.
 First: